stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 |Ctrl-p |Move the cursor up (previous)|
 |Ctrl-k |Delete to the end of the line (kill)|

-Look at [Jason Blevin's post](https://jblevins.org/log/kbd) to see a detailed comparrison between Emacs and MacOS keybindings.
+Look at [Jason Blevin's post](https://jblevins.org/log/kbd) to see a detailed comparison between Emacs and MacOS keybindings.